-It’s already one year since NAVER LABS Europe was born.
-This article covers some of our highlights which combine not just lots of machine learning but a lot of learning about NAVER, NAVER LABS, Korean culture and even quite a bit of learning about ourselves as we determined where we want to be and how we’re going to get there.
+A year has already passed since NAVER LABS Europe was born.
+Here we look at some of our highlights which combine lots of machine learning with lots of learning about NAVER, NAVER LABS, Korean culture and even quite a bit of learning about ourselves as we determined where we want to be a few years from now and how we’re going to get there.

 Summer is a time of celebration

 Our inauguration was during the beautiful French summer of 2017.
 We had a welcome party with NAVER senior executives including Founder Hae-jin Lee and CEO Ms Seong-sook Han here in our LABS in Grenoble.

 Although we couldn’t meet all our peers in Korea they sent us a bunch of ‘Welcome aboard’ cards and made us a fabulously kind welcome video.

 CVPR 2017 was our first joint international scientific conference with the Korean and European team together.
 LABS was a platinum sponsor.
 Below is a photo of us on the booth.
 This was the beginning of a whole series of sponsorships where we worked together to tell the world about NAVER LABS and to help grow our teams on both sides of the world.
 LABS is developing in Korea and internationally.

 We had our 1st ‘DEVIEW experience’ in Seoul.
 DEVIEW is Korea’s leading annual tech conference by NAVER where CTO and NAVER LABS CEO Chang Song unveils new ambient intelligence products and technologies in his keynote [Kr] and the rest of the two days is packed with presentations on AI, Ambient Intelligence, machine learning etc. It takes place in Seoul’s massive COEX complex.
 Tickets are free and the 2500 seat event is generally sold out within a minute of being available online.
 NAVER LABS Europe gave 4 presentations on computer vision, machine reading and optimization which you can view below.